 More than 1,500 manuscripts found in what’s known as the Library Cave, removed by explorer Sir Aurel Stein to the British Library in London more than a century ago, have taught scholars much about the ancient world.

-The UNESCO World Heritage site of Mogao Grottoes is more than a highlight of the Silk Road; it’s a multiplex featuring exciting stories of war and conquest; love, devotion and spiritual faith; even court intrigue illustrated at banquets full of music, dance and the latest silk fashions.
+The UNESCO World Heritage site of Mogao Grottoes is more than a highlight of the Silk Road.
+It’s a multiplex featuring exciting stories of war and conquest.
+Guides point out tales of love, devotion and spiritual faith.
+Court intrigue is illustrated at banquets full of music, dance and the latest silk fashions.

 Yilin Grottoes is another cave complex like Mogao that’s outside a small village about 90 minutes’ drive away.